 - Dance Residencies

-- Dance Elective Course(s) totaling four credits (sample courses listed below)
+- Two Dance Electives totaling eight credits (sample courses listed below)

 - I Have a Dream: Dance in Education

 - Dance History (a second course, in addition to the major requirement)

 - Practical Side of Performance

 - Arts Media Toolkit

 - Experiential Anatomy (offered once every two years)